Lamer87/Space_Engineers_DLC_unlocker/README.md

 - [💾 v1.3 from GitHub](https://github.com/Lamer87/Space_Engineers_DLC_unlocker/archive/refs/heads/main.zip) = file.zip\Space_Engineers_DLC_unlocker-main\ `*Tool files and folder*`

-  - DO NOT delete OWNED dlcs from "cream_api.ini",
+  - DO NOT remove OWNED dlcs from "cream_api.ini",
   leave the file as is or owned dlc blocks will be greyed out!

   - If you use **`Plugin Launcher`**: